|

 not for the purposes of issuing the results in the form of

-using a technique which was fairly common with 2-channel
+They were using a technique which was fairly common with

-machines in making monaural tape masters for subsequent disc
+2-channel machines in making monaural tape masters for

-transfer . . . that of post-mixing.
-In other words after the
+subsequent disc transfer . . . that of post-mixing.
+In other

-channel they wanted, they obtained the desired monaural
+percentage of each channel they wanted, they obtained the

-signal which was recorded on a standard monaural tape
+desired monaural signal which was recorded on a standard

-machine.
-It is not my purpose here to debate the pros and
+monaural tape machine.
+It is not my purpose here to debate

-cons of this technique, but one fact is of course quite
+the pros and cons of this technique, but one fact is of

-obvious . . . here is a source of 3-channel stereo tape,
+course quite obvious . . . here is a source of 3-channel

-since there is no law that says one has to post-mix and use
+stereo tape, since there is no law that says one has to

 While this certainly was encouraging, it didn't help too